undingen/PressureAdvanceCamera/README.md

    - Attach a USB endoscope camera to the printhead, facing straight down at the build plate.
    - A sample mount for the **Ender 3** using the BLTouch mount is provided here.
 2. **Camera Orientation:**
-   - Plug the camera into a phone first to verify orientation.
+   - Plug the camera into a phone first to verify orientation or if setup in crowsnest: check in the browser.
 Rotate it **90° to the left** so that the test pattern lines run from top to bottom in the captured image, maximizing the camera’s resolution.
 3. **Lighting:**
    - Ensure adequate lighting with no significant glare or reflections on the build plate where the test pattern will be printed.
 4. **Connect the Camera:**